We took a walk around Cap-Ferrat, the peninsula on the French Riviera where the rich and famous spend their vacations.

-The museum tour costs € 2 for adults and it begins with a short educational film.
-The seashell collection is displayed in 33 different showcases and you can examine shells and corals with a microscope.
+At the time we were visiting, we took a museum tour (€ 2 for an adult) that began with a short educational film.
+The seashell collection was displayed in 33 glassed showcases and there was a chance to examine shells and corals with a microscope.

 What else is there in Saint-Jean?
-Some pretty streets with rose-colored houses in the hill slope, an old church, stylish hotels – and a whole row of restaurants, shops and galleries along the quayside.
+Some pretty streets with rose-colored houses in the hill slope, an old church, stylish hotels – and a whole row of restaurants, shops and galleries along the quayside:

 End of the Walk around Cap-Ferrat: Beaulieu-sur-Mer

 From Saint-Jean the path goes on to the bay of Fourmis with the Greek Kerylos Villa, now a museum.
 Finally you will reach the beach of Beaulieu-sur-Mer.

 Just like Cap-Ferrat, Beaulieu-sur-Mer is a favourite of the rich.
 It is has been the residence of royals from Britain, Italy, Sweden, Belgium, Portugal and Russia.
 Beaulieu also has a big harbour, rows of upmarket shops and a casino.

 Beaulieu is the place where to end our walk around Cap Ferrat.
 Now take the train back to where you came from.

 Check out our other posts on South France: